kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 5 - bgame call signature and docstring.

 Box is simply a truncated version of bevent and bgame.
-The method returns
+The method returns<br/>
 output once it has exited the for loop, with no additional formatting.
-Box's
+Box's<br/>
-functionality is largely identical to its concomitant command line
+functionality is largely identical to its concomitant command line<br/>
-application, allowing the user to return box scores from multiple seasons with
+application, allowing the user to return box scores from multiple seasons with<br/>
 a single call.

 ```python